Growing Chiles in New Mexico

 Chiles in New Mexico

-Chiles (Capsicum annuum) have been grown in New Mexico for at least four centuries.
-Chile is an important cash crop for farmers, with approximately 8,000 to 10,000 acres harvested annually in New Mexico.
-Most chiles are grown under contract and sold to processors.
-Several different and distinct processors operate in New Mexico, depending on the type of chile handled.
-For example, New Mexican-type green chile is peeled, then canned or frozen, and is packed whole or diced.
-Red chile is usually harvested in the red, ripe, partially dried stage, and is further dehydrated at the processor before finally being packaged as dried whole pods, flakes, or powder.
-Paprika is no-heat (nonpungent) or low-heat red chile that is usually highly pigmented.
-More than 50% of the paprika crop is processed to produce a red oleoresin colorant through extraction of the colored pigments.
-Cayenne peppers are a highly pungent type that are picked in the red succulent stage and undergo a salt fermentation at processing plants as the primary step in conversion to hot sauce.
+Most chile peppers are grown under contract and sold to several different and distinct processors depending on the type of chile handled.
+For example, New Mexican-type green chile is peeled, then canned or frozen, and then packed whole or diced (Figure 2).
+Red chile is usually harvested in the red, ripe, partially dried stage, and is further dehydrated at the processor before being packaged as dried whole pods, flakes, or powder.
+Paprika is a no-heat (non-pungent) or low-heat red chile that is usually highly pigmented.
+A large portion of the paprika crop is processed to produce oleoresin paprika, a red colorant, through extraction of the colored pigments.
+Cayenne peppers are a highly pungent type that are picked in the red succulent stage and undergo salt fermentation at processing plants as the primary step in the processing of hot sauce.
 Jalapeños are usually pickled and packed whole or sliced, but a small percentage is dehydrated.
-Chiles for local sale are a relatively small part of total commercial chile acreage, but chile is a good cash crop for small-scale growers.
-Dried red chiles can be strung on ristras for ornamental and culinary use.
+While chiles for local sale are a relatively small part of total commercial chile acreage, they remain a valuable cash crop for small-scale growers.
+Dried red chiles can be strung on ristras for ornamental and culinary use (Figure 3).

 Cultivars